roboheadz/swiftui-mvvm-coordinators/README.md

 This template developed by David Wood.
 It is supplied without any support or liability implied.
 PRs/suggestions are welcome, and David can be reached at https://twitter.com/davidgarywood

+⚠️ this is not production ready, and has plenty of hard edges to it.
+It breaks a lot of the fluidity that SwiftUI has and serves largely as an example of a potential approach.
+See https://github.com/roboheadz/SwiftUI-MVVM for newer examples.

 ## 🛠 Installation
 - Download or clone the git repo, and navigate to it's folder.
 Open the the Xcode project `swiftui_mvvm_template.xcodeproj`